-Integration and comparison of insights from the different case studies, as well as dissemination of findings through scientific articles, movies, policy papers, this website and others, will be done by the project staff and postdoc researchers throughout the project.
+Integration and comparison of insights from the different case studies, as well as dissemination of findings through scientific articles, movies, policy papers, this website and others, are constantly being done by the project staff and postdoc researchers throughout the project.
 You can find all outputs under the tab publications.

 photo by Laura Giraldo-Martinez

 ABSTRACT: Megadams are controversial ventures.
 Despite their contentious benefits, the negative impacts on local communities are enormous.
 This has prompted substantial disapproval and resistance, particularly from the communities that endure the most of its adverse effects.
 While many megadams have been constructed in the face of opposition, others have been halted or altered as a result of the fierce protests of affected people and their allies.
 A better understanding of the latter is key to promoting equitable and just water governance throughout the implementation of hydraulic infrastructure.
 Based on ethnographic and historical research carried out between 2014 and 2017, the article shows the power relations, social actors and historical-contextual factors that have influenced the development of the Daule-Peripa and Baba megadams on the Ecuadorian coast.
 From a political ecology and subaltern studies perspective, this article describes and analyses the social, territorial, and historical interconnectedness of the local communities of Patricia Pilar and Daule-Peripa dam in coastal Ecuador that successfully stopped the construction of a dam and had a great influence on its final hydraulic design.
 I argue that, given the adequate socio-political conditions and a systematic process of knowledge and experience exchange among affected communities, anti-dam struggles can emerge with significant capacity to influence in their favour the megadam implementation processes and other hydraulic infrastructures.